provenance-io/docs/README.md

 ---
 description: >-
-  Provenance is a distributed, proof-of-stake blockchain designed for financial service industries.
+  Provenance Blockchain is a distributed, proof-of-stake blockchain designed for financial service industries.
 ---